Mediatek-Cloud/mcs-resources/content/en/tutorial/managing_firmware.md

 1. [Report firmware version of a device](http://mcs.mediatek.com/resources/latest/api_references/#report-device-firmware): This API allows device to report its current firmware version back to MCS platform.
 Only the version number which has been uploaded onto MCS platform can be reported.

 2. [Retrieve the compatible firmwares](http://mcs.mediatek.com/resources/latest/api_references/#report-device-firmware): After the device has reported its firmware version to MCS platform, this API provides a list of firmwares which are compatible with the current version.
 If the device hasn't reported its firmware yet, then, only the firmwares without any compatibility limitation are listed.

+3. [Retrieve the compatible firmwares by version](https://mcs.mediatek.com/resources/latest/api_references/#retrieve-compatible-firmware-by-version): This API provides a flexibility to query the firmware compatibility by simply specifying the version number in the request.

+4. [Retrieve firmware URL](https://mcs.mediatek.com/resources/latest/api_references/#retrieve-firmware-url): This API returns the download URL of specified firmware binary file.